Waipuna

 No analysis available

-Multiple listings explicitly advertise VA-assumable loans and VA borrower financing.
-I searched the remarks for phrases like 'VA approved', 'VA assumable', and 'VA loan' and found several clear mentions indicating VA financing is accommodated.
+Public remarks explicitly reference VA-assumable loans in multiple listings, indicating the building/listings are VA-eligible.
+I searched the remarks for terms like 'VA approved', 'VA assumable', and 'VA loan' and found direct mentions.

 No public remarks from many different agents mention fire sprinklers, sprinkler systems, or fire suppression despite very detailed amenity lists.
 FIRSPR appears in only 3/20 MLS amenity fields, which, lacking any remark support or historical indication, is likely a copy-paste/checkbox error rather than evidence of a building-wide sprinkler system.